eliancruz29/greenspec_test/README.md

 - Verify NEXT_PUBLIC_SIGNALR_URL is correct
 - Ensure JWT token is valid

+### Docker build fails with npm ci error

+- Ensure package-lock.json exists in the frontend directory
+- Run `npm install` in the frontend directory to generate it
+- Commit package-lock.json to version control for consistent builds

 ### Docker Compose issues

 - Run `docker-compose down -v` to clean volumes